 7. Have Outdoor Storytime

 So you have a kid that’d prefer reading a book inside?
 Get some outdoor-themed books, like Going on a Bear Hunt, a blanket, maybe even a pillow, and take storytime outside.
 Some libraries and bookstores offer outdoor storytime in the summertime.
 Our library’s outdoor storytime even includes a sing-along and dance-along portion.

-One way I’ll get my indoor kid outside is with the promise of a treat at the end of a bike-ride or scooter-ride to one of our favorite ice cream spots.
+One way I’ll get my indoor kid outside is with the promise of a treat at the end of a bike-ride or scooter-ride.
 I know bribery isn’t necessarily the best tactic, but if it works to get them outside, hey, it works!